 In addition to serving as the center piece for the infotainment system, the dash-mounted screen also displays album covers and the images transmitted by the rear view camera.

-A 5-Series come standard with Bluetooth connectivity, navigation, automatic Xenon headlights, auto-dimming ambient lighting, 12-volt power outlets and an integrated garage door opener.
+All 5-Series come standard with Bluetooth connectivity, a leather-wrapped sport steering wheel, enhanced Bluetooth and smartphone integration, navigation, LED fog lights, automatic Xenon headlights, auto-dimming ambient lighting, 12-volt power outlets and an integrated garage door opener.

 Under The Hood